What Is In The Best Interests Of Your Children?

 Call Or Email Our Firm Today

 No matter which South Florida community you live in, it is wise to seek the counsel of a skilled family law attorney as early as possible.
 At The Minaya Law Offices, PLLC, our lawyer can listen to the facts of your situation and provide clear direction and strong representation.
-Call or email us to schedule a free 30-minute phone consultation.
+Call or email us to schedule a consultation.
 Se habla español.